Should you EAT Lancet?

 How do you rate the chances of reversing this trend by enshrining the foods that have caused it?

-We are effectively pumping fertiliser into the ground and getting out cheap nutrient-poor food to grow more humans more quickly.
+We are effectively pumping fertiliser into the ground to get cheap nutrient-poor food to grow more humans more quickly.
 This shift to more and more aggressive agricultural practices has been a raging success and enabled us to fuel growth in humanity (both in number and size).

-At some point in the not too distant future, we will run out of fossil fuels to quickly grow our crops and feed our animals.
+At some point, we will run out of fossil fuels to quickly grow our crops and feed our animals.
 Once this happens, we won’t be able to feed the massive population that our modern unnatural agricultural practices have made possible.
-It may not be pretty if we can’t create another option and it all comes crashing down.
+It may not be pretty if we can’t create another option, and it all comes crashing down.

 While feeding a future population of ten billion people is a daunting (and potentially a highly lucrative) challenge.
 Whether or not the companies that have profited off this agricultural boom over the past fifty years will be able to change the trajectory by enshrining business-as-usual food guidelines with a thin veneer of greenwashing is doubtful.